 All participating hospitals continue to implement or maintain commitments they made through the Hospital Healthier Food Initiative.

-78 percent of the individual fruit and vegetable products purchased by MaineHealth members and affiliate hospitals met the healthy criteria (no sodium or sweetener added to the products).
+78 percent of the individual fruit and vegetable products purchased by MaineHealth network hospitals met the healthy criteria (no sodium or sweetener added to the products).

 52 percent of the individual fruit and vegetable products purchased were fresh produce.

 71,546 pounds of healthy, local fruits and vegetables were purchased from 23 vendors across the MaineHealth system.